Faculty and Staff Retirement Plan -- 403(b)

 What investment options are available under Duke's 403(b) retirement plan?

-- It is up to you to determine the right mix of investments that meets your needs.
+- The investment options are offered through Fidelity.
+It is up to you to determine the right mix of investments that meets your needs.
 Duke offers a tiered approach to investing, based on how hands-on you want to be with your investments.
-This makes it easier to navigate through the investment options of Duke's 403(b) plans.
 Duke actively monitors funds in Tier 1 and Tier 2.
 Funds in Tier 3 are available for employees to invest in, but not monitored by Duke.
+Visit Fidelity to select your investment options.
+If you need assistance selecting your investment options, contact Fidelity.

 - Please review the Investment Performance and Fee Disclosure Summary information before making your investment selections.